 ESRD Medicare coverage ends:

-- 12 months after your last month of dialysis treatments
+- 12 months after your last month of dialysis treatments, or

-- or 36 months after the month of your kidney transplant
+- 36 months after the month of your kidney transplant

 How do you get Medicare Coverage for ESRD?

-With ESRD, you can enroll in Medicare Part A and Part B. You’ll need both Parts A and Part B to get full Medicare benefits for dialysis and kidney transplant service coverage.
-Most people qualify for premium-free Part A but you’ll need to pay for Part B. Even if you don’t elect to get Part B when you first enroll, you won’t incur a late enrollment penalty if you qualify for Medicare based on ESRD.
-Any late enrollment penalties you’re already paying will be removed once you qualify for ESRD Medicare.
+With ESRD, you can enroll in Medicare Part A (hospital insurance) and Part B (medical insurance).
+You’ll need both Parts A and Part B to get full Medicare benefits for dialysis and kidney transplant service coverage.
+Most people qualify for premium-free Part A but you’ll need to pay monthly premiums ($170.10 in 2022) for Part B. If you qualify for Medicare based on ESRD and don’t elect to get Part B when you first enroll, you won’t incur a late enrollment penalty if you choose to get Part B later.
+If you are already paying Part B late enrollment penalties, they will be removed once you qualify for ESRD Medicare.

 Learn More From Our Sources

 - CMS | End-Stage Renal Disease | Last accessed November 2022